 ExChat reserves the right to alter this AUP and any terms and conditions of service at any time without prior notice.
 However, a notice will be sent to the ExChat@exchat.net mailing list at least 10 days in advance of such changes if possible.
 Notice is deemed given when sent.

 The ExChat AUP is under constant review.
 We consider comments from our users and from experienced staff.
 We will change this document from time to time.
 You are subject to the AUP in effect at the time you use any ExChat resource/service, and to each revision of the AUP that becomes effective subsequently.
 This version of the ExChat AUP supersedes all earlier versions.

-The formation, construction, and performance of the AUP will be construed in accordance with the laws of California.
+The formation, construction, and performance of the AUP will be construed in accordance with state and federal laws applicable to your location and/or the server’s location .
 If any provision of the AUP is held invalid or unenforceable, the remainder of the AUP will nevertheless remain in full force and effect.
 If any provision is held invalid or unenforceable with respect to particular circumstances, it will nevertheless remain in full force and effect in all other circumstances.

 Rights and Responsibilities